UoM-ResPlat-DevOps/SpartanMechEng/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part I: Latency, Bandwidth, Data Location
 * Latency is the speed of data transfer, bandwidth is the "width" of the "band" of data transfer.
-* Using a road analogy, "latency" is the smoothness of the surface, "bandwith" is the number of lanes.
+* Using a road analogy, "latency" is the smoothness of the surface, "bandwidth" is the number of lanes.
 * Distance is a *very* important factor.
 Data for processing should be kept as close as possible to the processor.
 * As Grace Hopper used to say: "Mind your nanoseconds!" https://www.youtube.com/watch?v=JEpsKnWZrJ8 -- *Slide End* --